Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Introduction

 \citet{Spinelli2019} use the UV and X-ray capabilities of the space-based \textit{Swift} observatory to investigate the high-energy nature of LHS 1140.
 They find that while LHS 1140 exhibits low levels of UV activity, its relatively high ratio of far-ultraviolet (FUV) to NUV flux could produce O$_2$ and H$_2$O abiotically through the dissociation of CO$_2$.
-The low amounts of NUV received by LHS 1140b (2\% the amount that Earth receives) may not provide enough of a spark for abiogenesis.
-However, these are current measurements of LHS 1140 do not represent its past levels of UV radiation.
+The low amounts of NUV received by LHS 1140b (2\% of the amount that Earth receives) may not provide enough of a spark for abiogenesis.
+However, these current measurements of LHS 1140 do not represent its past levels of UV radiation.
 Detecting the atmosphere around LHS 1140b would provide a clue to past behavior of LHS 1140, and vice versa.

-In this work, we are not ultimately able to investigate the atmosphere of LHS 1140b, illustrating the limitations of current instrumentation and the need for better habitable zone terrestrial planet targets.
-LHS 1140b has an orbital period of $24.736959 \pm 0.000080$ days and a transit duration of 2.12 hours \citep{Ment2019}, making transits of this object rare and difficult to observe due to the 6 hours of observing time necessary to capture both the transit and adequate baseline on either side from which to measure the depth. \textit{Spitzer} observed transits of LHS 1140b in its 4.5 $\mu$m broadband photometric bandpass \citep[DDT Program 13174, PI Dittmann;][Dittmann, et. al, \textit{in prep}]{Ment2019}; this infrared point complements the optical observations we undertake here.
+In this work, we are not ultimately able to investigate the atmosphere of LHS 1140b, illustrating the need for more observationally accessible habitable-zone terrestrial planet targets.
+LHS 1140b has an orbital period of $24.736959 \pm 0.000080$ days and a transit duration of 2.1 hr \citep{Ment2019}, making transits of this object rare and difficult to observe owing to the 6 hr of observing time necessary to capture both the transit and adequate baseline on either side from which to measure the depth.
+Spitzer observed transits of LHS 1140b in its 4.5 $\mu$m broadband photometric bandpass \citep[DDT Program 13174, PI Dittmann;][]{Ment2019}; this infrared point complements the optical observations we undertake here.

 In this paper we present our observing program in Section~\ref{sec:obs}.
-We detail our data extraction process, along with an illustrative diagram in Section~\ref{sec:extract}.
+We detail our data extraction process, along with an illustrative diagram, in Section~\ref{sec:extract}.
 We then detail the analysis of our extracted spectra in Section~\ref{sec:analysis}.
 The results of this work, along with a discussion of their implications, are presented in Section~\ref{sec:results}, followed by our conclusions in Section~\ref{sec:conclusion}.